Pershing, Oklahoma

 Pershing is an unincorporated community and census-designated place (CDP) in Osage County, Oklahoma, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in eastern Osage County, on the south side of Oklahoma State Highway 11, which leads east and south 8 mi to Barnsdall and 40 mi to the outskirts of Tulsa.
 In the other direction, Highway 11 leads west and north 8 mi to Pawhuska, the Osage county seat.

 Demographics

+Education

+Most of the CDP is in Barnsdall Public Schools, while a part of the CDP is in Pawhuska Public Schools.